dnl07/background-remover/README.md

 # background-remover

-A flexible tool for background removal that can be trained on custom datasets.
-It is based on the original U-Net architecture for precise segmentation and supports both API and CLI usage, making it easy to integrate into various applications.
+A flexible and customizable tool for background removal, based on the original U-Net structure.
+It supports training on your own datasets, provides multiple data-loading modes, and offers both CLI and API interfaces for integration into any workflow.

 ## Features

-- U-Net Based
-- Data augmentation
-- Custom Training
-- API & CLI
+- **U-Net** architecture for segmentation
+- **Custom training** support for your own datasets (flat or split directory structures)
+- **Data augmentation** built-in for more robust models
+- **CLI** tools for training, inference, and dataset handling
+- **REST API** for real-time inference, returning results as ZIP files (cropped image + mask)

 ## Installation
-If you don’t have done yet, clone this repository using ```git clone```.
+If you have not done so already, clone this repository using ```git clone```.

 ### Without docker

 - Requirements:
     - Python 3.11+

-- Install dependencies (with venv or another environment): ```pip install -r requirements.txt```
+- Install dependencies (using a virtual environment or another environment): ```pip install -r requirements.txt```

 - Run locally: ```python3 main.py training```